 AAA game development involves enormous financial risk that naturally encourages conservative design decisions.
 When a game costs two hundred million dollars to produce, publishers understandably favor proven formulas, established franchises, and market-tested genres that minimize the chance of commercial failure.
 Innovation risks alienating the massive audience needed to recoup enormous investments, creating a structural incentive toward iteration rather than revolution.

 Indie developers operate with fundamentally different risk calculations.
 A game made by a team of three people over two years carries financial risk measured in hundreds of thousands of dollars rather than hundreds of millions.
 This smaller scale permits experimentation that would be irresponsible at AAA budgets.
-If an innovative mechanic does not resonate with mainstream audiences, the financial consequences remain manageable.
+If an innovative mechanic doesn’t resonate with mainstream audiences, the financial consequences remain manageable.
 This freedom to fail enables the creative exploration that produces genuinely new gaming experiences.

 Small team sizes also enable unified creative visions that large-team development struggles to maintain.
 When one person or a small group makes every design decision, the resulting game reflects a coherent artistic perspective rather than committee-negotiated compromises.
 The most celebrated indie games feel distinctly personal in ways that massive collaborative productions rarely achieve, creating experiences that resonate emotionally precisely because they express individual human perspectives rather than corporate brand identities.